This page was updated on June 8 as the vote count advanced.

-Peru’s presidential runoff appeared headed for a razor-thin result that may take days or even weeks to define.
-With over 92% of the vote counted on Monday morning, the nation’s electoral authority, ONPE, showed conservative politician Keiko Fujimori leading with 8.731 million votes, or 50.1%, while leftist Roberto Sánchez had earned 8.674 million votes, or 49.8%.
+Peru’s presidential runoff appears headed for a razor-thin result that may take days or even weeks to define.
+With over 94% of the vote counted on Monday afternoon, the nation’s electoral authority, ONPE, showed leftist Roberto Sánchez with a slim lead over right-wing politician Keiko Fujimori, who had been leading earlier in the day.

 A preliminary count by pollster Ipsos on Sunday night showed a statistical tie, with Sánchez very slightly ahead of Fujimori.
 Ipsos’ preliminary tallies have correctly identified the winner of every runoff since 2001, though its director said that with the margin so tight, a full count would be necessary to determine the winner.